 Password hashing has become a regular occurrence and the breach can sometimes not be your negligence or doings.
 This can be as a result of an attack done on your service provider.
-We have heard news of some Tech giants having their data servers compromised and our information exposed to hackers.
+We have heard news of some Tech giants having their data servers compromised and users information exposed to hackers.
 This is a great concern as you never can anticipate the damages that can be done once your account is among the affected.
-Such events are becoming commonplace and more people are at risk of having their personal information stolen.
+This is becoming commonplace and more people are at risk of having their password exposed and personal information stolen.
 There’s a need for us to be aware of our online account’s security.
 And once there’s a compromise, we need to know the necessary precautions to take afterward.
-This 5 tools will help you figure out if your accounts online have been compromised and what precaution to take immediately.
+These 5 tools will help you figure out if your account password is stolen and what precaution to take immediately.

 1. Your Login History

 Did someone gain access to your Facebook or Google account?
 Or maybe you are suspecting someone did and want to justify your curiosity.
-You can easily tell if someone was logged-on to your account.
-This can be checked by viewing your account login history.
+You can easily tell if an intruder was logged-on to your account with details.
+This you can check by viewing your account login history.
 Some sites like Google and Facebook offer this feature.
 You can be able to view the list of every login or attempt to log into your account and where it came from.

 Precaution: log out of any session that was not you and change your password afterward.
 You can also activate two-factor authentication which will send you a code to authenticate your login each time an attempt with the right password is made on your account.